Heineken/BrineProp/readme.md

 BrineProp
 =========
+BrineProp is a modelica package that provides thermodynamic properties of a specified brine, i.e. an aqueous solution of salts and gases, with a potential gas phase, including de/gassing and evaporation/condensation.

+An Excel version is available in the download section.
+Its VBA code can also be found in /VBA.

 Installation
 ------------
-*Download, unzip and open BrineProp/package.mo
+Download, unzip and open BrineProp/package.mo

 * Works in Dymola with MSL 3.2
 * Works in Dymola with MSL 3.2.1

-(you need to load MSL 3.2.1 first via File>Libraries>MSL, then open package, after conversion make changes marked with "MSL 3.2.1" in PartialMixtureTwoPhaseMedium to get rid of warnings.
-After the changes it will not work in MSL 3.2 anymore).
+(you need to first load MSL 3.2.1 first via File>Libraries>MSL, then open package, after conversion make changes marked with "MSL 3.2.1" in PartialMixtureTwoPhaseMedium to get rid of warnings.
+After the changes the lib will not work in MSL 3.2).

 Getting started
 ------